RasPhilCo/make_america_great_again/README.md

 # MakeAmericaGreatAgain

-Based on 'Thanks Obama' by Matthew Closson, Make America Great Again will remind you where the fault for your exceptions really lie.
-Don't blame yourself, blame the exceptions and you're on your way to making your app great again!
+Based on 'Thanks Obama' by Matthew Closson, Make America Great Again will remind you where the fault for your errors really lie.
+Don't blame yourself, blame the exceptions and you're on your way to making your app (and America) great again!

 ## Installation